7063650441

 Are All Personal Injury Cases Governed by the Same Deadline?

 Most personal injury cases in Georgia have the same statute of limitations.
 The personal injury statute of limitations allows a two-year timeframe to file a lawsuit.
-This includes those concerning dangerous products, medical malpractice, and wrongful death.
+This includes those concerning dangerous products, and wrongful death.

 Are There Exceptions to the Filing Deadline?